nspeed-app/nspeed/README.md

     # start a server with default settings (port: 7333, max time 10s , max size 1.1 TB)
     nspeed server

-    # start a server at port 8888 with max time of 5 seconds and 1 GB max load
+    # start a server at port 8888 with max time of 5 seconds and 1 GB max size accepted
     server -p 8080 -t 5s -s 1000000000

     # download 1GB from a nspeed server